 Cooking With Capers

 Many recipes call for rinsing the capers to remove some of the vinegar, which allows the true flavor of the caper to come through.
-You will also notice that capers are typically added to the dish toward the end of the cooking process.
-This allows the capers to keep their shape and maintain their signature taste.
+You will also notice that capers are typically added to the dish toward the end of the cooking process, which allows the capers to keep their shape and maintain their signature taste.

 Caper Recipes to Try

-As mentioned, capers are fantastic with fish.
-Quite often, you'll find them paired with lemon, which complements their natural lemon-olive flavor.
-Try this broiled tuna with lemon caper sauce recipe or, for a real culinary adventure, the Italian vitello tonnato (veal in tuna-caper sauce).
-For a recipe without the extra lemon, the grilled caper and dill salmon is one you won't want to miss.
+Quite often, you'll find capers partnered with lemon, which complements their natural lemon-olive flavor.
+Since fish is a natural pairing, try broiled tuna with lemon caper sauce or, for a real culinary adventure, the Italian vitello tonnato (veal in tuna-caper sauce).
+For a recipe without the extra lemon, grilled caper and dill salmon is one you won't want to miss.